aquasecurity/terraform-provider-aquasec/docs/resources/role_mapping.md

 Required:

-- `role_mapping` (Map of String) Role Mapping is used to define the IdP role that the user will assume in Aqua
+- `role_mapping` (Map of String) Role Mapping is used to define the IdP role that the user will assume in Aqua.
+Use '|' as a separator for multiple roles.

 <a id="nestedblock--oauth2"></a>